Shaurya6355/CS-F301-Principles-of-Programming-Languages/Tutorial-3a/reademe.md

 ---

 # Conditional Probability
-You can express conditional probability using constructs like If, Chain, and CPD (Conditional Probability Distribution).
+You can express conditional probability using constructs like IF, Chain, and CPD (Conditional Probability Distribution).
 These allow you to define dependencies between random variables.

 ## IF
 The If element is used to create a random variable that depends on a condition.
 If the condition is true, the random variable takes on the value specified in the thenBranch; otherwise, it takes on the value specified in the elseBranch.